sailthru/stolos/scheduler/README.md

 scaling and resource contention.

 Secondly, if the system supports a "Bubble Up" approach, we can simply pick and run any task in a dependency graph and expect that it will execute as soon as possible to do so.

+"Bubble up" should be always safe to perform as long as the system implementing the scheduler can ignore unwanted task queues, and as long as there is no risk of queueing particular subtasks that wouldn't otherwise be ignored.

 Setup:
 ==============

-The first thing you'll want to do is install this:
+The first thing you'll want to do is install the scheduler:

     pip install scheduler  # TODO

+    # If you prefer a Python egg, clone the repo and then type:
+    # python setup.py bdist_egg

 The first time only, you need to create some basic environment vars.
 **See scheduler/conf/scheduler-env for example environment var